-- (a) Prepare and recommend, in coordination with LGUs and other government agencies, annual, medium-term, and long-term Informal Economy Development Plans for approval of the IEDC; - (b) Coordinate the preparation of position papers and background materials for discussion or approval during IEDC and its Executive Committee meetings; - (c) Assist in coordinating and monitoring policies, programs and activities of all government agencies with respect to the implementation of this Act; - (d) Prepare, collate, and integrate all inputs to the IEDC's yearly report on the status of WIE, business activities or enterprises in the country, or other matters as directed by IEDA; - (e) Submit periodic reports to IEDC on the progress and accomplishments of its work programs; and - (f) Perform other secretariat and administrative functions as authorized by the IEDC or its Executive Committee. - Sec.
-42. Regional and Provincial IEDC Officers.
-The DOLE Regional and Provincial offices (NEDA Resolution) shall have Regional and Provincial IEDC Officers who shall be appointed by the IEDC and shall have functions that include: monitoring and coordinating of IEDC initiatives in the regions and Provinces; evaluation of policies programs for workers in informal economy; providing technical assistance in the development of local plans and programs; as well as other administrative functions necessary for the success of IEDC initiatives in their jurisdiction. - IEDC Regional Officers shall have automatic seats in all Regional Development Councils (RDCs). - Sec.
-43. Rationalization of Programs.
-IEDC shall conduct continuing review of government programs for the poorest of the poor and the WIE and submit to Congress and the President of the Philippines a report thereon together with its policy recommendations.
+- (a) Prepare and recommend, in coordination with LGUs and other government agencies, annual, medium-term, and long-term Informal Economy Development Plans for approval of the IEDC; - (b) Coordinate the preparation of position papers and background materials for discussion or approval during IEDC and its Executive Committee meetings; - (c) Assist in coordinating and monitoring policies, programs and activities of all government agencies with respect to the implementation of this Act; - 23 (d) Prepare, collate, and integrate all inputs to the IEDC's yearly report on the 24 status of WIE, business activities or enterprises in the country, or other 25 matters as directed by IEDA; - (e) Submit periodic reports to IEDC on the progress and accomplishments of its work programs; and - (f) Perform other secretariat and administrative functions as authorized by the IEDC or its Executive Committee.

-3 Chapter IX

-Workers in Informal Employment Local Development Office (WIELDO)
+30 Sec.
+42. Regional and Provincial IEDC Officers. - The DOLE Regional and 31 Provincial offices (NEDA Resolution) shall have Regional and Provincial IEDC Officers 32 who shall be appointed by the IEDC and shall have functions that include: monitoring and coordinating of IEDC initiatives in the regions and Provinces; evaluation of policies programs for workers in informal economy; providing technical assistance in the development of local plans and programs; as well as other administrative functions necessary for the success of IEDC initiatives in their jurisdiction.

+5 IEDC Regional Officers shall have automatic seats in all Regional Development Councils6 (RDCs).

 Sec.
+43. Rationalization of Programs. - IEDC shall conduct continuing review of government programs for the poorest of the poor and the WIE and submit to Congress and the President of the Philippines a report thereon together with its policy recommendations.

+Chapter IX Workers in Informal Employment Local Development Office (WIELDO)

-44. Workers in Informal Employment Local Development Office.
+Sec.
+44. Workers in Informal Employment Local Development Office. - The Workers in Informal Employment Local Development Office (WIELDO) shall be established in every city and municipality to perform functions that shall include but not limited to the following:

-- The Workers in Informal Employment Local Development Office (WIELDO) shall be established in every city and municipality to perform functions that shall include but not limited to the following: - 9 (a) Prepare an overall development plan and work program that will address the 10 needs of the WIE, prioritizing the poorest and most vulnerable, and 11 incorporate them in their respective city, municipal, and barangay 12 development plans; - 13 (b) In consultation with WIE organizations in the area, identify specific needs of 14 various IE subsectors and recommend appropriate measures to be taken; - (c) Ensure accreditation and registration of WIE, especially those with assets of P150,000 and below, to facilitate their immediate access to benefits and services; - 18 (d) Monitor, assess and evaluate implementation of the plans and programs as 19 well as the performance of informal workers, their economic activities and 20 their organizations in the areas; - 21 (e) Lead in the local implementation of Chapter VI (Security in the Workplace of WIE) of this Act; - 23 (f) Coordinate with other local offices, private sector and other organizations with 24 existing programs for WIE towards integration and convergence; - 25 (g) Conduct education and training programs that will: raise their consciousness 26 especially on but not limited to workers', women's and children's rights; 27 provide new ideas especially to those with the least assets and formal 28 education; and develop or upgrade technical, entrepreneurial and leadership 29 skills WIE; - 30 (h) Provide technical support and facilitate access to credit, market, technology,31 social protection schemes, and training for WIE;
+- 18 (a) Prepare an overall development plan and work program that will address - 19the needs of the WIEA prioritizing the poorest and most vulnerable, and20incorporate them in their respective city, municipal, and barangay21development plans; - (b) In consultation with WIE organizations in the area, identify specific needs of various IE subsectors and recommend appropriate measures to be taken; - (c) Ensure accreditation and registration of WIE, especially those with assets of P150,000 and below, to facilitate their immediate access to benefits and services; - (d) Monitor, assess and evaluate implementation of the plans and programs as well as the performance of informal workers, their economic activities and their organizations in the areas; - 30 (e) Lead in the iocal implementation of Chapter VI (Security in the Workplace 31 of WIE) of this Act; - (f) Coordinate with other local offices, private sector and other organizations with existing programs for WIE towards integration and convergence;